VictoriaShalabaeva/italian-cuisine-app/README.md

   - **Colour Scheme**

-    The main colours used are ....
+    The main colours used are dark grey #212121, white #FFFFFF and grey #424242.

   - **Typography**

-    The Roboto and Yanone Kaffeesatz (Navbar heading) fonts are the main fonts used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+    The Roboto, Dancing Script (Navbar heading) and Courgette (titles) fonts are the main fonts used throughout the whole website with Sans Serif and cursive as the fallback fonts in case for any reason the font isn't being imported into the site correctly.
 Roboto is a clean font used frequently in programming, so it is both attractive and appropriate.

   - **Imagery**

-    The large background images are designed to be striking and catch the user's attention demonstrating...
+    The large background image is striking and catches the user's attention.
+All other images on the site are the image URLs added by users when creating their recipes.

 ### Wireframes